Geeksltd/Olive/docs/Api/Proxy.md

 The **ApiClient** class will solve many of the routine integration problems for you.
 But for consuming remote services, there are still some problems remaining, such as:

-In addition there is a utility named **Olive.ApiProxyGenerator** to help simplify invoking Web Apis.
+In addition there is a utility named **generate-api-proxy** to help simplify invoking Web Apis.
+It is available as a *DotNet Global Tool* distributed via Nuget.

 It generates a proxy assembly and NuGet package for your Web Api, to be installed in the consumer app.
 The generated proxy assembly will:

 - Provide a strongly typed proxy class to invoke remote services as if they are local functions.